mmcgrana/gobyexample/www/index.md

 covers everything from getting started to writing sophisticated concurrent programs.

+Sign up to hear when an early release is ready:

+[ you@domain.com]

 You'll learn the basic of Go and how to build real-world programs like database-backed web sites.